 I was in two minds whether to include this.
 I took a day trip from the city to visit the floating markets of the Mekong Delta but was honestly very disappointed by the experience.
 I booked a tour through my hotel and it wasn’t great.
 Not only was the market over by the time we got to the river (I suspect you need to stay near the river to see it in full swing because it’s a morning market and it takes hours to get to the river from the city), the rest of the day involved going from one tourist selling stop to another.
 The Mekong Delta held promise, just do more research than I did, ideally visiting for longer than a day, and try not to take one of the popular package tours offered from HCMC.

-I had high expectations for Nha Trang, ever since I read about it as a place that was used for R&R during the war.
-It sounded like the perfect retreat from the city and I had a somewhat romanticised view about this stretch of coastline.
-What I got felt like a slap in the face.
+I was drawn to Nha Trang ever since I read about it as a place that was used for R&R during the war.
+And if that’s what you’re after, you’re in luck.
+If can be the perfect retreat from the cities of Vietnam and, so long as you skip the backpacker parties (more on that below), you can maintain a romanticised view about this stretch of coastline.

 I visited in low season and not only was the beach closer to grey looking and headed by cloud, the monsoon rains were punishing.